daily Broadcast

 And the administrative responsibilities got bigger and bigger and that’s not my strength and so God said, I want you to leave that and go back to the local church.
 I said, “Okay.”
 So, I had this good transition plan.
 And, No, I want you to resign.
 “God, You don’t understand.
 I don’t have a job yet.”
 I know.
 So, do you trust Me or not?
 Okay.

-And so, I thought, at that stage in my life, I bet there’s a church somewhere and some people said, “Hey, yeah, why don’t you think about this or that?”
+And so I thought, at that stage in my life, I bet there’s a church somewhere and some people said, “Hey, yeah, why don’t you think about this or that?”
 And we came up with a profile.
 Here’s what I want to tell you.
 For two years, I was not pastoring a church, Living on the Edge was developing and growing and getting its feet as an independent organization.
 And I was in limbo.
-I woke up every day like, I went to a little make-shift office with a cardboard table with two other guys and two other employees, wondering every month: Are we going to even pay the bills to get Living on the Edge moving and where it needs to be?
+I woke up every day like, I went to a little make-shift office with a cardboard table with two other guys and two other employees, wondering every month, Are we going to even pay the bills to get Living on the Edge moving and where it needs to be?

 And I’d wake up on Sunday morning and I’d visit this church and visit this church and then I found a friend that I went to this church.
-And if you do what I do for a living, and I love visiting good churches but when I’m sitting in this row over here and thinking, What, Lord, what, what, what, what are You doing?
-Are You kidding?
-You said to do this!
-It has been two years!
-Praying, processing.
+And if you do what I do for a living, and I love visiting good churches.

 And here’s what I learned is God wanted to do some things in me, it was crystal clear that we were to come here, He was preparing this church so this church would be ready and I would be ready and Theresa would be ready so we would all come together.